 Just consider this for a powerful cocktail of repetitious positivity for a community…

 ECONOMY: National promotion of major events is arguably a town’s most effective marketing resource.
-It supports a vibrant visitor economy along encouraging internal migration.
+It supports a vibrant visitor economy along with encouraging internal migration.
 Integrated sport and entertainment infrastructure is great community value-add investment.

 JOBS: Directly and indirectly, elite sport creates jobs in a wide variety of roles.
 Players, coaches, physical strength and conditioning specialists, doctors, physiotherapists, food and beverage suppliers, cleaners, groundskeepers, landscaping suppliers, tradies, hotel and motel operators, hospitality workers, airport staff, taxi and Uber drivers.